-Note: Two H/W Pins of SPI are shared with Aux UART, so SPI and Aux UART couldn't be used at the same time.
-If SPI want to be used, please use #SPIEN and #SPICFG commands.
+Note: Since two H/W Pins of SPI are shared with Aux UART, SPI and Aux UART cannot be used simultaneously.
+To use SPI, use #SPIEN and #SPICFG commands.

-ThreadX products don't support #SPICFG.
+ThreadX products do not support #SPICFG.

 TGPIO 1-10 (customer allocated GPIO) can be configured as an interrupt source of an SPI master device.
 This allows an SPI slave device to notify the SPI master device of data being transferred.